emmajanedrews/base-template/_posts/2017-05-30-how-do-we-set-our-homes-apart.md

 In addition to that, we also have a 4.5% listing, where we only take 1.5% for our commission after having to pay 3% to the buyer side (it’s unavoidable). **We can do phenomenal marketing for you at a much lower price than our competitors, and that includes getting you on page one of Google.**

 If you have any questions or you’re looking to list your home and get top dollar, give us a call or send us an email.
 We look forward to hearing from you.

-Teaser: The Northern Virginia real estate market is heating up.
-Homes are selling faster on average, and that’s certainly true of our listings.
-We are currently using a technique to get all of our listings on the first page of search results on Google for more than 50 different terms.
-To learn how we are using the power of Google search to help our sellers expedite their sales, watch this short video.